2018 Associate Sponsors

 – Overview –

-We were delighted to present the the 4th annual Patients as Partners program that took place March 2-3, 2017 in Philadelphia.
+We are delighted to present the the 5th annual Patients as Partners program taking place March 15-16, 2018 in Philadelphia.

 We would like to thank our attendees and speaking faculty for continuously challenging and encouraging us to develop a program that puts patient engagement theory into practice.
 The goal of creating patient centricity as the ecosystem within pharma can not be achieved without patient involvement.